mikiburgess/MP2-Creative-Writer/docs/testing/TESTING.md

-# The Creative Writer - Testing
+# Testing 'The Creative Writer'

 Overview of the testing of Milestone Project 2 - The Creative Writer.